 I will admit that at first Mare (our main character) rubbed me the wrong way.
 I felt like she was written a little too angry.
 I felt like I was being force-fed her hatred.
-Over time, her personality seemed to mellow out to a degree and I ended up liking her along the way.
+Over time, her personality seemed to mellow out to a degree and I ended up liking her.
 She starts off so tough that you think that she is going to one of those girls who won’t ever admit that they were wrong purely out of pride.
 That changes when you see her using her head to make the best out of a bad situation, especially when she knows she’s been beat.
-I gave The Red Queen four solid stars.
-While I don’t think it’s anywhere good enough to earn five stars, the story had me hooked and the intrigue of the world that Aveyard created was fascinating.
+While I don’t think it’s good enough to earn a 10/10, the story had me hooked and the intrigue of the world that Aveyard created was fascinating.